RouninMedia/Asynchronous-window.onload/README.md

 # Window.onload-Everywhere
-A function which mimics `window.onload` and `window.onDOMContentLoaded` in environments where these event listeners would not normally work.
+A function which mimics `window.onload` and `window.onDOMContentLoaded` in post-onload environments where these event listeners would not normally work.

 In an asynchronous script which is dynamically generated and appended to the `document.body` only at the point where the window has loaded: